mittwald/cli/README.md

     --prompt-password] [--resume --output <value>]

 ARGUMENTS
-  BACKUP-ID  the ID of the Backup to download.
+  BACKUP-ID  ID or short ID of a backup.

 FLAGS
   -q, --quiet              suppress process output and only display a machine-readable summary.